yidhub/zmanim-1/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer via the contact information at the  [KosherJava.com contact page](https://kosherjava.com/contact/).
+Report security bugs in either this project's code, or the [KosherJava](https://kosherjava.com) or [Zmanim Map](https://zmanimmap.com) websites by emailing the lead maintainer via the contact information at the  [KosherJava.com contact page](https://kosherjava.com/contact/).

 The lead maintainer will attempt to acknowledge your email within 48 hours, and will try to send a more detailed response within 48 hours indicating the next steps in handling